eclipse-vertx/vert.x/ruby_web_tutorial.md

 The order manager verticle registers a handler on the address `demo.orderMgr`.
 When any message arrives on the event bus a `Message` object is passed to the handler.

 The actual order is in the `body` attribute of the message.
-When an order message arrives the first thing it does is print the order to stdout, then it sends a message to the authentication manager to validate if the user is logged in, given their session id (which is passed in the order message).
+When an order message arrives the first thing it does is sends a message to the authentication manager to validate if the user is logged in, given their session id (which is passed in the order message).

 If the user was logged in ok, the order is then persisted using the MongoDB persistor.
-If that returns ok, we send back a message to the client
+If that returns ok, we send back a message to the client.

-    if reply.status == 'ok'
-        order.reply({'status': 'ok'})
-    end

 All messages have a `reply` function which can be invoked to send back a reply to the sender of the message.
 In other words, it's an implementation of the *request-response* pattern.

 We'll also need to add another accepted match on the SockJSBridge config in `web_server.rb` to tell it to let through orders: